Miguelii/bullmq-redis-dash/README.md

 - **BullMQ** - A Node.js library for creating and managing job queues based on Redis.
    - Worker process running in a dedicated Node.js API

+## Open Source

+This project is completely open source and available on GitHub.

+You can explore the full source code, clone the repository, suggest improvements, or use it as a starting point for your own applications.